-Because the baby cannot metabolise the galactose in the usual way, an alternate pathway of metabolism is taken which results in a toxic compound, galactitol being formed.
-This results in the baby developing liver disease, cataracts of the eye, brain injury and untreated, the baby will eventually die.
+Because the baby cannot metabolise the galactose in the usual way, an alternate pathway of metabolism is taken which results in a toxic compound, galactitol, being formed.
+This toxic compound results in the baby developing liver disease, cataracts of the eye, brain injury and if removal of galactose from the baby’s diet is not instituted, the baby will eventually die.

-There is no way to remove galactose from breastmilk, at least at present, so a baby who has the full syndrome of galactosemia cannot breastfeed.
+There is no way to remove galactose from breastmilk, at least at present, so a baby who has the full syndrome of galactosemia must not be breastfed.
 However, some babies have only “partial” galactosemia (Duarte variant) where they have some enzyme to metabolize galactose (as much as 10-25% of normal levels).
-These levels of enzyme result in the baby’s being able to metabolize galactose adequately without suffering the effects seen in classic galactosemia.
+These levels of enzyme result in the baby’s being able to metabolize galactose adequately without suffering the devastating effects seen in classic galactosemia.
 They can and should breastfeed, just as any other baby.
 Babies with lower levels of enzyme can be partially breastfed.
 Incidentally, partial galactosemia is far more common than the full disease.

 Other inborn errors of metabolism may also make breastfeeding more hazardous than artificial feeding.
 Tyrosinemia is, perhaps, one of them, but it is so rare that whether breastfeeding is possible for the baby has not been properly studied.
-The treatment of tyrosinemia is a “low protein diet”, but breastmilk has less protein than most formulas, and most of the protein in breastmilk, lactoferrin and antibodies (these combined make up about 60 to 70% of all the protein in breastmilk), is not absorbed by the gut, so it may be possible for a baby with tyrosinemia to be at least partially breastfed.
+The treatment of tyrosinemia is a “low protein diet”, but breastmilk has significantly less protein than most formulas.
+Furthermore, since most of the protein in breastmilk is not absorbed from the intestinal tract, so it may be possible for a baby with tyrosinemia to be at least partially breastfed.
+(Lactoferrin and antibodies combined make up 60 to 70% of all the protein in breastmilk and are not absorbed by the baby).

 As for maple syrup urine disease and many other extremely rare inborn errors of metabolism, we just don’t know.
 The “default” treatments are usually special formulas, even though it may be possible for the babies to breastfeed.
 The idea in the minds of too many specialists is that since “formula is just like breastmilk” and ordinary formula is contraindicated in these rare diseases, therefore breastmilk and, obviously, breastfeeding are also thought to be contraindicated.
 Maybe they are, but assuming they are without proof, is just not good practice.
 Just as in the case of how much less protein is absorbed from the baby’s gut, perhaps other differences between breastmilk and formula would make it possible for the baby to breastfeed safely.